-Bria Vinaite was 23 & using Instagram to keep in touch with friends when she was cast in director Sean Baker’s new film ‘The Florida Project,’ which is getting serious Oscar buzz.
+Bria Vinaite was 23 & using Instagram to keep in touch with friends when she was cast in director Sean Baker’s new film ‘The Florida Project.’
 Here’s our interview.

 Talk about a Cinderella Story.
 Bria Vinaite, a native New Yorker, with an Instagram called @ChronicFlowers, a body full of dramatic tattoos, and a whimsical, carefree style, started receiving Direct Messages on Instagram from director Sean Baker [Tangerine].
 The next thing she knew, she was on a plane to Florida to audition for The Florida Project, a film about children and the adults in their lives, living in cheap motels just outside of Disney World.
 Vinaite had never acted before, but her natural, rebellious but loving persona made her a perfect fit for Halley, a young woman, on her own in life, with no family and no job prospects but with one huge responsibility — a mischievous six-year-old daughter, Moonee.

 It’s summer and with no summer camp or any other organized activities, Moonee and her pals from the motels on the strip outside Disney World, scamper around all day entertaining themselves.
 Yes, they are a cute bunch of “little rascals,” but their prospects are not bright.
 Like Moonee and Halley, they all live week by week as their parents struggle to pay the motel room rate of $35 a night, and have some kind of stable, sustainable life.
 Willem Dafoe plays the protective manager of their motel.
 While Moonee, beautifully portrayed by 7-year-old Brooklynn Prince, and her friends roam the neighborhood and panhandle for ice cream money, Halley is forced to solicit men to provide for herself and her daughter.